|Approved by||Vice-Chancellor, March 2013|

-- Surrender the Purchase Card to their immediate supervisor or Financial Services
+- Surrender the Purchase Card to their immediate supervisor or an Accounts Payable Officer.

-A monthly review of the Purchase Cards on issue will be performed by Financial Services personnel.
-The results of the review together with recommendations will be presented to the Chief Financial Officer for consideration.
+- A monthly review of the Purchase Cards on issue will be performed by Accounts Payable personnel.
+The results of the review together with recommendations will be presented to the Senior Manager Operational Finance.

-If a cardholder no longer has a need for their Purchase Card, they should return the Purchase Card to the Purchase Card Administrator in Financial Services who will arrange for it to be cancelled.
+- If a cardholder no longer has a need for their Purchase Card, they should return the Purchase Card to the Accounts Payable Officer in Shared Services who will arrange for it to be cancelled.

 - Purchase Card Policy